bsaleh524/keyboard_recorder/README.md

 # keyboard_recorder
 Data collection of keyboard keystrokes for JHU Project.
 This will collect general keyboard information in a yaml and audio files containing 25 key presses for each key shown in the keyboard below.
+Then, scripts to process and train the fusion CoAtNet model will also be here.

 ```python
 \_______________________MICROPHONE_________________________/